 Week four of 2019 began, for all of us, with Blue Monday.
 On Blue Monday, I felt surprisingly yellow.
 I spent the tube journey smiling to myself like a fool.
 I was determined not to let the whole ‘Blue Monday’ label convince me that it was going to be a difficult day.
-After all, I did a little bit of research and it turns out that Blue Monday is a term which was simply created by a holiday company just to sell trips abroad!
+After all, I did a little bit of research and it turns out that Blue Monday is a term which was created by a holiday company just to sell trips abroad!
 I’d had a wonderful weekend with a lovely friend and it’d left me feeling refreshed and determined.
-I’d decided that this week was my do-over.
+I’d decided this week was my do-over.
+Chapter five, take two.

 Tuesday I worked from home, caught up on some studying, got myself organised for the rest of the week and made a sandwich for lunch on Wednesday. (making the sandwich was a step in the right direction sure, but it took all of two minutes, which did cause me to question why I ever spend money on lunch and can’t seem to make time to simply butter some bread and stick some ham on it every evening).